This page will teach you how to cite longer works such as books and reference works, as well as the chapters or entries in them.

 Here’s the default format for citing a book:

 Author, A. A. (year of publication).
 Title (translator or editor).
 Publisher.
 DOI or URL

-And here’s what that looks like in practice:
+And here’s what that might look like in practice:

-You can vary the format by replacing the author with an editor, and by inserting a URL or DOI instead of a location and publisher.
+You can vary the format by replacing the author with an editor or a group.
+Leave out the DOI or URL if the book doesn’t have one:

-Groysman, V. & Putin, V. (2017).
+Putin, V. (Ed.)
+(2017).
 The fate of the pierogi in Russian controlled Ukraine.
-Sevastopol, Russia: Black Sea Press.
+Black Sea Press.

-Here’s how to cite an electronic book that lacks a print version:
+Here’s how to cite an electronic book that lacks a DOI:

 Edition with Author and Editor

 Grettirsdottir, L. (2002).
 A brief introduction to Icelandic humour (T. Smith, Trans.).
-Thaxted, England: Oxbridge University Press.
+Oxbridge University Press.